swazau/UON_GPA/README.md

 ### Using the Dashboard
 1. Upload your PDF transcript using the file uploader
 2. The app will automatically process your transcript and display:
-   - GPA calculations and visualizations
+   - GPA calculations and visualisations
-   - WAM calculations and visualizations
+   - WAM calculations and visualisations
    - Course performance details

 ## Grade Scales